Best light mountain bikes 2024 – lightweight cross-country MTBs under 10kg

 Scott put Guy through his paces at the Scale's launch but the bike's qualities weren't lost on Guy.
 "Between the hyperventilating, lactic burn, and hallucinogenic lack of oxygen though it was still clear that the new Scale is blisteringly, brutally fast.
 While it’s not the lightest hardtail option by over a kilo and the DT Swiss-based hub internals have a ten-degree lag before engagement, when they do connect, the power delivery is sledgehammer direct".

 Regarding components, Scott has kitted their new top-of-the-range hardtail with an equally best-of-the-best spec list.
-Highlights include Trickstuff Piccola Carbon brakes, a Quarq power meter, carbon finishing kit from Syncros, and the incredibly light Silverton SL2-30 CL carbon that weigh a claimed 1280g per wheelset and are the same wheels Tom Pidcock choose to ride at the Olympics.
+Highlights include Trickstuff Piccola Carbon brakes, a Quarq power meter, carbon finishing kit from Syncros, and the incredibly light Silverton SL2-30 CL carbon that weighs a claimed 1280g per wheelset and are the same wheels Tom Pidcock chose to ride at the Olympics.

 The astronomical asking price of the Scale RC SL is far beyond what most people could possibly comprehend spending on an XC bike. the good news is the Scale RC World Cup retails for less than half and still slips under the 10kg mark.